shenlebantongying/rime_latex/README.md

 # Plans

-+ Add some symbols that are missing from standard latex (like degree: U+00B0 °)
 + Sanitize the more.
   + The symbols table should only contains those which are in both unicode & Latex
   + Complete Latex Symbols: <http://tug.ctan.org/info/symbols/comprehensive/symbols-a4.pdf>